 - No included router

-If you’re looking for the fastest internet package around, look no further than Ziply Fiber.
-The regional provider’s 10 Gig Fiber plan is the fastest home internet plan around thanks to its 10 Gbps download and upload speeds.
+If you’re looking for the absolute fastest internet package around, look no further than Ziply Fiber.
+The regional provider’s 50 Gig Fiber plan is technically the fastest home internet plan around thanks to its 50 Gbps download and upload speeds.
 You’ll also get benefits like flat-rate pricing, unlimited data, and no annual contracts.
+This 50 GB plan has beat out Ziply’s previous fastest plan (10 GB for $300 a month).

 Pros